 without the consent of the person you've named as irrevocable beneficiary.

-Naming a minor as irrevocable beneficiary on an insurance contract, including an investment contract, means that the contract is effectively frozen until the minor is older — because minors can’t legally give consent until they reach the age of majority.
+Naming a minor as irrevocable beneficiary on an insurance contract, including an investment contract, means that the contract is effectively frozen until the minor is older—minors can’t legally give consent until they reach the age of majority.
 Manulife usually recommends against naming irrevocable beneficiaries based on the limitations this can impose on the owner.

 A note on liability